01 of 10

 05 of 10

-As you can see in the sample photos on the previous pages of this tutorial, birch bark is not evenly white.
+Birch bark is not evenly white.
 In some areas it can have shades of grey or off white coloring.
-To mimic that on my faux birch bark made from felt, I've applied small areas of off white roving, and felted them onto the cream felt fabric for thin flat blends.
+To mimic that on my faux birch bark made from felt, I've applied small areas of off white roving and felted them onto the cream felt fabric for thin flat blends.
 This will give my birch bark a bit of color dimension in addition to the white and grey stripes.

 The felting needle is worked straight up and down through the roving into the felt fabric, and down into the backing of a felting brush or a foam block.
-For fine lines I work across the roving to set it in place, then felt tightly along the roving with a fine felting needle to keep the line thin.
-See the instructions for making a miniature raccoon if you are not familiar with the needlefelting technique.
-To felt in smaller scales you will need extra fine felting needles (40-42 gauge)
+For fine lines, work across the roving to set it in place, then felt tightly along the roving with a fine felting needle to keep the line thin.

 Note: Take care when using felting needles.
 They are very sharp with rough edges and you can easily prick your fingers.
 Work carefully and do not leave the needles unattended around children or pets.Continue to 6 of 10 below.

 06 of 10

 Adding the Dark Striped Lines to Faux Birch Bark

 To add the most noticeable lines to faux birch bark, the fine grey and black stripes, use wool roving or fine yarn.
 You can see a line made with a few fibers pulled from a hank of roving.
 The fibers are felted in a flat horizontal line across the felt fabric to fix the roving temporarily in place.
 When the line is established, fine scissors can be used to cut out sections of the line, making sure the stripes line up across the fabric.
 You can leave some lines long, or cut them into shorter sections with the scissors as shown.